softex-it/wiki-crawler/README.md

    It's recommended to unzip the BZ2 file to XML because processing may be very slow with BZ2.

    To download Wikipedia for any other language, you just need to change the language code.
-E.g. to download for Russian, go to http://dumps.wikimedia.org/ruwiki/
+E.g. to download Russian version, go to http://dumps.wikimedia.org/ruwiki/

 2. Download Dictan Converter from http://www.softex.info/downloads, and convert the file obtained at #1 to KEYS format.
 To do it: